Diet & Weight Loss

 The pros: Pumpkin itself is low in calories and packed with fiber, which means more satiety and a lower chance of cravings later in the evening.
 And as if these healthy ways to eat pumpkin spice weren’t enough, it’s also a great source of vitamins, minerals, and beta-carotene.

 The cons: Clearly, pumpkin pie has more ingredients than just healthy pumpkin.
 The crust’s butter and flour, along with cream and sugar required for the filling, make for a large dose of saturated fat and calories.
 Before you go for seconds, keep this in mind: It would take a 32-minute run to burn off the calories in one slice.
 Consider including an active family activity.

 Stuffing: 390 calories, 24 g fat per cup

 The pros: It’s possible to cut calories!
 Cook it in a separate dish outside of the turkey and save yourself 70 calories per tablespoon.

 The cons: You’re essentially chowing down on bread, butter, and sometimes sausage.
 Make it healthier: Use whole wheat bread instead of white bread, and Granny Smith apples rather than cranberries.
 Don’t miss these 12 other Thanksgiving cooking tips from celeb chefs.

 Apple pie: 411 calories, 19 g of fat per slice

 The pros: It’s a Thanksgiving favorite.
 An NPR poll found 20 percent of people prefer apple pie over any other type this holiday, though many don’t know how apple pie became America’s favorite dessert.
 Looking forward to an indulgence for dessert could encourage you to make healthier decisions (like swapping out spuds for spinach) throughout the rest of the meal.

 The cons: With its buttery crust and sugary filling, one slice of apple pie has more calories than a plate of turkey breast with gravy, buttery corn on the cob, and a glass of red wine.
 But Thanksgiving dinner is only as good as the people you eat it with.
-Make sure you memorize these must-know Thanksgiving etiquette rules for hosts and guests.
+Next, check out these 9 must-know Thanksgiving etiquette rules for hosts and guests.